wisesight/warroom-miniapp-sdk/README.md

 })
 ```
 #### warroom.onFilterChanged()

 ```javascript
 warroom.onFilterChanged((case) => {
     // { time: new Date() }
 })
 ```
 #### warroom.onAgentStatusChanged()
+> When changing the status of the agent who is currently working.
 ```javascript
 warroom.onAgentStatusChanged((status) => {
     // { status: 'online' }
 })
 ```
 #### warroom.onRefreshThread()
+> When refreshing the active thread.
 ```javascript
 warroom.onRefreshThread((status) => {
     // { time: new Date() }
 })
 ```
 #### warroom.onFocusPost()
+> When the post is clicked.
 ```javascript
 warroom.onFocusPost((post) => {
     // {